microsoft/nova-facade/packages/nova-react-test-utils/README.md

 The Nova Facade is a set of interfaces that represent the core framework dependencies of a data-backed UI component in a large application.
 This allows high value components to be written in a host agnostic fashion and used within any host that implements the Nova contracts.

 This package provides test utilities for components written with the React specific implementation.
-The purpose of these utilities is to expose capabilities of [MockPayloadGenerator](https://github.com/microsoft/graphitation/tree/main/packages/graphql-js-operation-payload-generator) and [Apollo mock client](https://github.com/microsoft/graphitation/tree/main/packages/apollo-mock-client) in Nova context.
+The purpose of these utilities is to expose capabilities of [MockPayloadGenerator](https://github.com/microsoft/graphitation/tree/main/packages/graphql-js-operation-payload-generator), [Apollo mock client](https://github.com/microsoft/graphitation/tree/main/packages/apollo-mock-client) and [relay-test-utils](https://github.com/facebook/relay/tree/main/packages/relay-test-utils) in Nova context.

+The utilities provided by this package should be used to test [apollo-react-relay-duct-tape](https://github.com/microsoft/graphitation/tree/main/packages/apollo-react-relay-duct-tape) or [react-relay](https://github.com/facebook/relay/tree/main/packages/react-relay) based components.
+For storybooks, the package provides two different decorators, `getNovaApolloDecorator` and `getNovaRelayDecorators`, which should be picked based on whether or not the component is based on Apollo or Relay.

 ## Unit tests